TheAlgorithms/JavaScript/CONTRIBUTING.md

 A few (but not all) of the things to keep in mind:

-* Use camelCase with the leading character as lowercase for identifier names (variables and functions)
+* Use camelCase with the leading character as lowercase for identifier names (variables and functions).
-* Names start with a letter
+* Names start with a letter.
-* Follow code indentation: Always use 2 spaces for indentation of code blocks
+* Follow code indentation: Always use 2 spaces for indentation of code blocks:
 ```js
 function sumOfArray (arrayOfNumbers) {
   let sum = 0